jlreedNIC/ccx-lexer-project/README.md

 # ccx-parser
+This is a lexical analyzer.
+This project was used as a final project for the CS 210 Programming Languages class at NIC.
+Project is complete, and no further development is planned.

+## Project Requirements
 This project will require you to write a lexical analyzer program.
 You may use C or C++.
 You will use a Makefile to build the program.
 A Makefile is provided as a starting point.
 It may or may not be sufficient for the entire project, but should give you a solid starting point.
 The requirements for this project are [here](ccx_parser_spec.md)

 The project will be broken down into the following steps: